Committee Decisions

 Modafinil was added to the PAD for non-licensed indications in 2014, and the initial MHRA alert was taken into consideration when the decisions were made.
 Feedback from specialists is to retain the option to use in the non-narcolepsy approved indications on PAD.
 See link to the MHRA information for further information https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/936767/Nov-2020-DSU-PDF-1.pdf

 Although there may have been historic prescribing of metolazone for hypertension in parts of Surrey, metolazone has not been formally assessed for this indication in Surrey Heartlands.
-Prescribing for hypertension should be in line with NICE NG136 whilst the local Surrey Heartlands hypertension guidelines are being updated (https://surreyccg.res-systems.net/PAD/Guidelines/Detail/4397)
+Prescribing for hypertension should be in line with NICE NG136 and the local Surrey Heartlands hypertension guidelines (https://surreyccg.res-systems.net/PAD/Guidelines/Detail/4397)

 Where metolozone is being prescribed, please take note of the important safety information below: